Android-devi/clock/README.md

 Please run in landscape mode on tablets

-English: Full-screen digital clock for Android tablets, double-tap to toggle fullscreen, drag to reposition.
+Full-screen digital clock for Android tablets, double-tap to toggle fullscreen, drag to reposition.